playmer/ONScripter-EN-Official/Build.md

 ## Xbox

-You'll need a toolchain, we test against the [instructions here](https://github.com/XboxDev/nxdk/wiki/Install-the-Prerequisites), specifically for Ubuntu.
+You'll need a toolchain, we test against the [instructions here](https://github.com/XboxDev/nxdk/wiki/Install-the-Prerequisites), specifically for Ubuntu/Debian.

 The nxdk toolchain has it's own toolchain file for CMake, so we'll need to use that when invoking CMake.